 South SF-San Bruno discharges to Lower San Francisco Bay (referred to as South Bay in the Group Annual Report).
 The plant has a permitted capacity of 13 mgd ADWF and a peak wet weather capacity of 30 mgd, with blending above 30 mgd allowable.
-The current flow is approximately 8.1 mgd ADWF.
+The current flow is approximately 7.9 mgd ADWF.
 The process includes a conventional activated sludge system.

-- Based on the average monthly values table below, there appears to be a downward trend for flows, ammonia, and TKN loads in the dry season.
+- Based on the average monthly values table below, there appears to be a downward dry season trend for flows.
 The decrease in flows is attributed to a combination of recycled water and water conservation. - Nitrogen loads generally increases with flow during wet weather events. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
-This would be expected since they do not nitrify. - Nitrogen and phosphorus concentrations have a seasonal shift for the first couple years of data where the summer has the largest concentrations.
-Over the last two years, this seasonality shift has disappeared and the concentrations appear to be random. - Ortho-P values are routinely greater than TP values.
+This would be expected since they do not nitrify. - Ammonia loads are occasionally greater than TN loads.
+This is attributed to sampling frequency, whereby ammonia is sampled daily and other nitrogen species bimonthly.
+During nitrogen species sampling days, ammonia values are always less than TKN and TN values. - Ortho-P values are routinely greater than TP values.
 For such instances, ortho-P values were set equal to TP for the plots.
 The reported ortho-P values were, however, used for the data table.
-This is not an issue in the most recent two reporting years. - ♦ Total phosphorus concentrations range from 2.1 to 9 mg P/L, which suggests a portion of P might be removed as typical effluent TP concentrations are 4 to 6 mg P/L. The majority of the samples fall within the typical effluent TP concentrations though so the occasional lower concentrations might be sampling artifacts.
+This is not an issue in the most recent three reporting years. - ♦ Total phosphorus concentrations range from 1.3 to 9 mg P/L, which suggests a portion of P might be removed as typical effluent TP concentrations are 4 to 6 mg P/L. The majority of the samples fall within the typical effluent TP concentrations though so the occasional lower concentrations might be sampling artifacts.